sfluegel05/metaNNvis/results/report.md

 Different algorithms, called introspection methods, have been developed to counteract this problem.
 They try to explain and visualise a networks's behaviour either by attributing the results to certain parts of either the input or of the network itself or alternatively by visualising features a network has learned.
-An example for attribution is the Grad-CAM method which allows to visualise the contribution of different parts in the input toward a classification (see [Figure 1a](#figure1a)).
-Feature visualization on the other hand can be achieved by optimizing a randomized input towards a certain goal such as activating a particular neuron (see [Figure 1b](#figure1b)).
+An example for attribution is the Grad-CAM method which allows to visualise the contribution of different parts in the input toward a classification ( see [Figure 1a](#figure1a)).
+Feature visualisation on the other hand can be achieved by optimising an input towards a certain goal such as activating a particular neuron (see [Figure 1b](#figure1b)).

 <div class="row" style="display: flex">